sparkflows/sparkflows-docs/docs/jupyter-guide/analytical-apps/index.rst

 Analytical Apps can be built on top of Jupyter Notebooks.
 These apps provide a web interface for business and power users to seamlessly interact with Jupyter Notebooks and view the output results.

-In order to output text, tables, charts from Jupyter Notebook to Analytical App a fire SDK is used.
+In order to output text, tables, charts from Jupyter Notebook to Analytical App a Fire Insights, an SDK is used.
+It communicates back with the Fire Insights Server to which the user is logged in.

+The Jupyter Notebook can be wrapped in a Docker Container and executed by Fire Insights on a Kubernetes Cluster.

 .. panels::
     :container: container-lg pb-3